 SEVEN: Streaming is Common

 What a difference 7 years makes.
 Back when I started helping churches with live streaming, I often heard pastors say, “Isn’t streaming only for megachurches?”
-With every year that’s gone by, however, more and more church plants have been reaching out to me and telling me that live streaming is an absolute need for their budding ministry.
+With every year that’s gone by, however, more and more church plants have been reaching out to me and telling me that live streaming from their church presentation software is an absolute need for their budding ministry.
 Streaming is becoming common for any sized congregation and is totally doable for your church.

 SIX: Streaming is Relevant